 The NJTPA conducts its programs, services and activities in compliance with Title VI of the 1964 Civil Rights Act and other federal non-discrimination policies and statutes, as required as a recipient of federal funds.
-These efforts are guided by the Title VI Implementation Plan, adopted by the Board in 2019.
+These efforts are guided by the Title VI Implementation Plan, adopted by the Board in 2019 and updated in 2021.
 This policy prohibits discrimination based on race, disability, sex, age, income or national origin.